LucasPlacentino/App-BA2-Project-Ecommerce/README.md

 Android Studio IDE, used Floobits for real-time collaboration.
 UML class and sequence diagrams made with app.diagrams.net.

-This project is for a 2nd year Bachelor computer science project.
+This project is for a 2nd year Bachelor engineering project, computer science class.
 ### **Ecole Polytechnique de Bruxelles - Université Libre de Bruxelles.**
 ### INFO-H2001.